weatherlink/v2-api/_pages/data-permissions.md

 There are a number of factors that determine both if and how often you can access weather observation data for a particular weather station.
 These factors include:

 * The type of weather station.
-Is it WeatherLink Live or EnviroMonitor?
+Is it WeatherLink Live or EnviroMonitor or something else?
 * The type of weather observation data being requested.
 Are you requesting current conditions or historic data?
 * Your relationship with the weather station.
 Does the station belong to your WeatherLink account or was it shared with you?
 * What subscription level is your association with the weather station?
 Is it Basic, Pro or Pro+ access?